Jira Integration

 Q: What happens if I disable project Jira?

-A: The project will fall back to your personal Jira settings automatically.
+A: The project will fall back to your Global Jira settings automatically.

 Q: Can I use the same Jira for all projects?

-A: Yes!
-Just configure personal Jira and don't set up any project-specific settings.
+A: Yes.
+Just configure Global Jira and don't set up any project-specific settings.

 Q: How do I know which Jira is being used?